-Static Scheduling: This refers to the minimal 6TiSCH operation whereby a static schedule is configured for the whole network for use in a slotted-aloha fashion.
+Static Scheduling: This refers to the minimal 6TiSCH operation whereby a static schedule is configured for the whole network for use in a slotted-Aloha fashion.
 The static schedule is distributed through the native methods in the TSCH MAC layer.
 This operation leverages RPL to maintain a loopless graph for routing and time distribution.
-It is specified in the Minimal 6TiSCH Configuration [I-D.ietf-6tisch-minimal] specification. and does not preclude other scheduling operations to co-exist on a same 6TiSCH network.
+It is specified in the Minimal 6TiSCH Configuration [RFC8180] specification. and does not preclude other scheduling operations to co-exist on a same 6TiSCH network.

 Neighbor-to-Neighbor Scheduling: This refers to the dynamic adaptation of the bandwidth of the Links that are used for IPv6 traffic between adjacent routers.
-Scheduling Functions such as SF0 [I-D.ietf-6tisch-6top-sf0] influence the operation of the 6top sublayer [I-D.wang-6tisch-6top-sublayer] to add and remove cells in peers schedule, using the 6top protocol [I-D.ietf-6tisch-6top-protocol] for the negotiation on the MAC resources.
+Scheduling Functions such as the "6TiSCH Minimal Scheduling Function (MSF)"

+[I-D.ietf-6tisch-msf] influence the operation of the MAC layer to add, update and remove cells in peers schedule, using 6P [RFC8480] for the negotiation of the MAC resources.

 Remote Monitoring and Schedule Management: This refers to the central computation of a schedule and the capability to forward a frame based on the cell of arrival.
 In that case, the related portion of the device schedule as well as other device resources are managed by an abstract Network Management Entity (NME), which may cooperate with the PCE in order to minimize the interaction with and the load on the constrained device.
-This model is the TSCH adaption of the DetNet Architecture
+This model is the TSCH adaption of the "DetNet Architecture"